Improving the IMEX method with a residual balanced decomposition: Filters from iterative solvers

-Second, when $\calF$ is a {\em nonlinear filter}, the discussion about the existence and smoothness of $\calF^{-1}$ becomes more complex.
-For instance, observe that even if $\calF(\bfr)$ is very close to $\calH^{-1}(\bfr)$ this does not guarantee that $\D_r\calF(\bfr)$ is close to $\D_r \calH^{-1}(\bfr)$; i.e., one cannot directly conclude that $\D_r\calF(0)$ is close to the non-singular matrix $(I -h\gamma A)^{-1}$.
-Thus, unlike linear filters, the existence of $\calF^{-1}$ may depend on bounds of the second derivative $\D_r^2\calF$.
-Nevertheless, if one has a reason to believe that $\calF$ is sufficiently close to a linear filter, then the existence of $\calF^{-1}$ should be expected without apprehension.
-Another aspect of nonlinear filters is the smoothness of $\calF^{-1}$.
-It needs to have at least as many continuous derivatives as the derivatives necessary to bound the local truncation error of the RK-method being used.
-From the inverse function theorem, it is known that $\calF^{-1}$ has as many continuous derivatives as $\calF$.
-When $\calF$ is computed by subsequent iterations of Newton's method, the Jacobian of one iteration uses the answer of a previous iteration as argument; thus, the order of differentiation with respect to $\bfr$ increases at every iteration.
+Second, we discuss some heuristic aspects to assess when $\calF$ is a filter in the case $\bff(\bfy)$ is nonlinear.
+If the iterative solver applies only one iteration of a Newton-like method then $\calF$ is somewhat similar to a linear filter.
+Things becomes convoluted when two or more iterations of Newton's method are used.
+For instance, when $\calF$ is computed by subsequent iterations of Newton's method, the Jacobian of one iteration uses the answer of a previous iteration as argument; thus, the order of differentiation with respect to $\bfr$ increases at every iteration.
 Consequently, the regularity of $\calF$ and $\calF^{-1}$ could have less continuous derivatives than $\bff$.
 Here, we explore in \cref{sec:TwoOdes} an example of nonlinear filter where things work nicely for SIMEX-RK even though we do not verify if $\calF$ is either invertible or smooth.

-The last remark about \cref{alg:simexrk} is that the filter can be chosen from a sequence of filters, $\calF^{(1)}$, $\calF^{(2)}$, $\calF^{(3)}$, $\cdots$, according to a {\it stabilization criterion}.
-This choice is made at the first execution of line number 6 in \cref{alg:simexrk}, i.e., when $i=2$.
-Once chosen, the same filter must be used for $i=3,\dots, s$.
-This is summarized in \cref{alg:StabilizationCriteria} which can replace line 6 in \cref{alg:simexrk}:
+A remark about the flexible use of filters: \cref{alg:simexrk} can be modified to allow the filter to be chosen from a sequence of filters, $\calF^{(1)}$, $\cdots$, $\calF^{(M)}$, according to a {\it stabilization criterion}.
+This modification is inserted in line number 5 of \cref{alg:simexrk} which leads to \cref{alg:StabilizationCriteria}.
+This algorithm selects the filter at the first implicit stage, i.e. when $i=2$, and keeps the same filter at subsequent stages.
+This is implemented in line 5 of \cref{alg:StabilizationCriteria}.
+Without this ``if $i=2$'' statement the filter may change from one stage to another and the resulting algorithm may not converge at the expected rate.
+An example of this is shown in \cref{sec:TwoOdes}.

-The sequence of filters can be defined by the successive iterations of an iterative solver.
-Here, we do not explore \cref{alg:StabilizationCriteria} in numerical experiments; instead, we experiment with each filter individually in order to understand its properties.
-Nevertheless, it is clear that \cref{alg:simexrk} produces almost the same calculations as \cref{alg:imexrk} whenever the stabilization criterion is chosen equal to the stopping criterion used within the iterative solver $\calS$.